RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-type-code-with-state-strategy.md

-Let's look at <i>Replace Type Code with State/Strategy</i> in the context of the employee salary class considered earlier.
+Let's look at <i>Replace Type Code with State/Strategy</i> in the context of the payroll class considered earlier.
 We have several types of employees; these types are used to calculate the salary amount for each particular employee.

-Start by applying <a href="/self-encapsulate-field">Self-Encapsulate Field</a> to the employee type.
+Let's start by applying <a href="/self-encapsulate-field">Self-Encapsulate Field</a> to the employee type.

 We assume that the company is progressive and enlightened and so allows its managers to ascend to engineers.
 So the type code can be changed and using subclasses to eliminate type coding is not possible.
 This causes us to use the <a href="http://sourcemaking.com/design_patterns/state">State</a> pattern.